 If you’re an established or aspiring writer with “something to write through,” you’ll get 100% of your teacher’s attention as you discover how to make art from your struggles — art which, ultimately, both expresses and ennobles the “height, breadth and depth” of the human condition.

 Developed by Elizabeth Ayres and Stacia M. Fleegal, Writing through Trauma to Truth is now led by Shawna Ayoub Ainslie.
-This course is suitable for nonfiction, fiction and poetry writing.
-Read how the course came about in Stacia’s blogpost.
+This course is suitable for nonfiction, fiction and poetry writing, and now includes a continuation option called Recovery through Craft (WTT 2).